d3d1rty/csci3200_ass3/README.md

 Xerces- https://xerces.apache.org/

+##Instructions for Xerces
+Download the tarball from http://xerces.apache.org/xerces-c/download.cgi

+Extract the contents to the project directory.
+Important: if the xerces library is not located inside the project directory, you will need to adjust the `#include` statements in the program.

+Go into the newly created directory and run the following commands:
+`./configure --prefix=`pwd`/../xerces
+make
+make install`

 ##Academic Honesty
 Please, just keep in mind that academic dishonesty is probably (definitely) not tolerated by your educational institution, so come up with your own solutions.
 Besides, I sincerely doubt that your assignment has the same requirements as mine, so you will probably look like an idiot if you try to turn this in.